schein-cyber/Quantum-Tomography-And-Bell-Test-/README.md

 outputs -

-# Code 3 - Quantum Tomography And Bell Test/Quantum Tomography - Density Matrices.py
+# Code 4 - Quantum Tomography And Bell Test/Quantum Tomography - Density Matrices.py
 Description - This code is to be used after code 3 has been implemented.
-It takes the thersholded quantum tomography files,
+It takes the thersholded quantum tomography files, binarizes the intensities into 0s or 1s, accounts for the same pulse being measured in a few consequenting frame.
+It then uses the binarized intensities in order to construct the effective quantum state of the system, from which a density matrix is produced by taking a ket bra multiplication of this state with itself.
+The density matrices are calculated and plotted for each of the 3 videos (10, 25, 50 bits).
+The plots are on a 3d graph, as usually used in tomography.
+In addition, this code mimics the HWP by switching Bob's H and V states, to reproduce density matrices with a HWP.
+These matrices are then additinally plotted, resulting in a total of 6 density matrices, and 1 plot with the 6 density matrices plotted in 3d.

 inputs -